A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Discussion

-In our review, we often saw evaluation steps demonstrating that a mixed-initiative approach is better (by some metrics, especially speed) than the human performing the task alone.
-As \acro{AI} agents improve and become mainstream, we envision the burden of proof to shift towards showing that a mixed-initiative approach is better (given some metric) than an \acro{AI} agent completing the task alone.
-In doing, so, we envision the need for adopting baselines in the evaluation of our mixed-initiative systems, where we compare against the human and an \acro{AI} agent completing the task on their own.
-We acknowledge that the broad scope of visual analytic tasks and shifting \acro{AI} capabilities make it difficult to develop robust standard evaluative benchmarks.
-However, we believe such baselines for a representative subset of well-defined tasks can further demonstrate the value of mixed-initiative interaction objectively and make visualization research less vulnerable to disruptions in the era of mainstream \acro{AI}.
+\textbf{Evaluation -- } In our review, we observed evidence that a mixed-initiative approach is better (by some metrics, especially speed) than the human performing the task alone.
+As \acro{AI} agents improve and become mainstream, we envision the burden of proof to shift towards showing that a mixed-initiative approach is better (given some metric, including ethical considerations) than an \acro{AI} agent completing the task alone.
+By adopting baselines in the evaluation of future mixed-initiative systems, we we call for comparing mixed-initiative approaches against the human and/or an \acro{AI} agent completing the task alone .
+The broad scope of visual analytic tasks and shifting \acro{AI} capabilities make it difficult to develop robust benchmarks.
+However, we believe such baselines for a representative subset of well-defined tasks can further demonstrate the value of mixed-initiative interaction objectively and make visual analytics research less vulnerable to disruptions in the era of \acro{AI}.